 Some past University Roundtables have been made possible by a grant from the John Templeton Foundation, a philanthropic catalyst for discoveries related to the big questions of human purpose and ultimate reality.
 Additional funding has been provided by generous scholars and donors invested in seeing the University engage with the big questions.

-Interested?
-Are you a faculty or academic staff at the University of Minnesota?
+Are you faculty or academic staff at the University of Minnesota?
 Click the button below to be put on the invite list.